 Communication Skills for Couples - How to Diffuse a Fight

-Couples communication is hard -- it doesn't matter if you're dating or married.
+Communication for couples can be hard -- it doesn't matter if you're dating or married.
 And most couples have a common pattern to their fights.
 Recognizing this pattern when it's occurring and then interrupting it are two crucial steps to end the arguing in your relationship.

 Here's an excerpt from the article How to Diffuse a Fight.
 See if you can see either yourself or your partner in how this couple fights: